 It is difficult to earn a wide interest spread when interest rates are at a low level, as they currently are in Japan.
 When interest rates rise from extremely low levels, interest spreads at commercial banks generally increase.
 However, interest spreads may temporarily decrease immediately after an increase in interest rates because it may take time for banks to increase lending rates correspondingly, in contrast to their funding rates.
 After an adjustment period, lending rates generally also increase, and banks are able to secure a wider interest spread than in a low interest rate environment.
-Conversely, interest spreads may temporarily increase immediately after a decrease in interest rates because it may take time for banks to decrease lending rates correspondingly, in contrast to their funding rates, and banks to decrease lending rates correspondingly, in contrast to their funding rates.
-After an adjustment period, lending rates correspondingly, in contrast to their funding rates.
-After an adjustment period, lending rates correspondingly, in contrast to their funding rates.
+Conversely, interest spreads may temporarily increase immediately after a decrease in interest rates because it may take time for banks to decrease lending rates correspondingly, in contrast to their funding rates.
 After an adjustment period, lending rates generally also decrease, and banks generally are not able to maintain a wide interest spread.